robertjchristian/MRC/MRC89.md

-# MRC 89: Public list of chains the MOR token is on.
+# MRC 89: Public list of chains the MOR Token Is On

 ## List: Ethereum, Arbitrum, Base.